szunami/blog-1/2019-11-22-bitfields-in-rust.html.md

 This is the part where I remind you that C can’t store `u16`s in a byte array, or in a word array, only in a `u16` array.
 That struct is two `u16`s.
 Also, you don’t get to choose the storage order.
-It’s from the LSbit on little-endian architectures and from the MSbit on big-endian.
+It’s from the LSbit on little-endian architectures and from the MSbit on big-endian[^5].

-> Matching the (bad) behavior of existing C code is the other reason I chose the
-> default behavior I described up above.

 I have absolutely no idea what the backing memory of Erlang bitstrings is, or of any other language that has this functionality.